Team-OptiFine/Discord-Information/FAQ/README.md

 No, and for the foreseeable future, they will not.
 NVIDIA RTX is a very new technology, and unfortunately, the version of OpenGL that Minecraft runs on is too outdated to use it.
 While some shader packs are developing some form of path tracing (such as SEUS PTGI), this should not be mistaken for RTX technology.

 To be clear, this does NOT mean RTX cards cannot run shaders at all.
 This only means that shaders cannot utilize the new RT cores found in the 20-series graphics cards.

-### Can I use shaders without OptiFine?
-As far as we're aware, no. Currently, OptiFine is the only known mod that provides support for shader packs.
-Unfortunately, the original Shaders Mod (of which OptiFine shaders are based off of) no longer seems to be available to download.

 <div align="center">
   <h1>Discord</h1>